Team-Lodestone/Documentation/Team-lodestone.md

 ---
 ### Base Contributors

-The base accreditation for people who have helped out in anyway that doesn't fit the main branches of the project;
+The base accreditation for people who have helped out in any way that doesn't fit the main branches of the project;
 (i.e code donations, the sharing of knowledge, etc...)
 [Standards Apply]
 Or team members who have gone inactive/no longer actively contribute to their branch.es